 Management needs to be done individually by each Hyper-converged Infrastructure cluster.
 Each administered separately.
 Each updated separately.
 Each monitored separately.
 If a customer has 10 – 100 Hyper-converged Infrastructure clusters, they will have dedicated people that don’t do anything else other than patching and maintaining their infrastructure all year round.
 This quickly becomes an automation nightmare as each system needs to be queried and managed individually, each with a separate IP address, credentials, etc. Getting insights about this infrastructure and making informed changes is therefore hard.
 I.e. Simple questions like “Where in my infrastructure?” and “Do I have bottlenecks?” requires heavy work.
 And performing corrective actions is even harder.

 These are just some of the reasons why IT Organizations have disqualified Hyper-converged Infrastructure for key application deployments.
 However, even though Hyper-converged Infrastructure has presented its own set of challenges, customers are still bought into the idea that the right server-based storage solution which eliminates the cost and restrictions can be a viable alternative to expensive external all-flash arrays.
-This is where Nebulon smartInfrastructure and the vision for self-service infrastructure comes in.
+This is where Nebulon smartInfrastructure and the vision for self-service infrastructure come in.
 Learn why, here.